Skip to Content

 Fitz-Hugh–Curtis syndrome occurs when

 pelvic inflammatory disease (PID) causes inflammation

-This syndrome develops when bacteria enter the abdominal cavity
+This syndrome happens when bacteria enter the abdominal cavity

-fallopian tubes and then follow the flow of
+fallopian tubes.
+They then follow the flow of

-peritoneal fluid to the right upper abdomen, where
+peritoneal fluid to the right upper belly, where

 they infect the liver.

 ByHealthwise StaffPrimary Medical ReviewerSarah Marshall, MD - Family MedicineSpecialist Medical ReviewerPeter Shalit, MD, PhD - Internal Medicine

 Sarah Marshall, MD - Family Medicine & Peter Shalit, MD, PhD - Internal Medicine